With waiting lists getting longer

-You can do your bit, help shorten waiting times, and even improve healthcare.
+YOU can do your bit, help shorten waiting times, and even improve healthcare.

 As a start, how many genuine patients sit on their local hospital Board?

 Well, you won’t.
 I found that there were hospital Admin. staff who were really supportive if I raised a query, and Imperial College Trust even invited me onto their I.Q. committee, which consisted of Heads of Dept. tasked with improving care.
-Meetings took all day, and you new that those sitting around the table all had the power to change and/or improve things.
+Meetings took all day, and you knew that those sitting around the table all had the power to change and/or improve things.

 Why not join your local Cancer Alliance

 You could make a difference here.
 If your local Cancer Alliance is up and running, go to their next Conference – where eminent speakers come together.
 Yes, they will stand up and say how wonderful everything is, . but here is your chance of asking about lengthening waiting lists, obsolete equipment, difficulty of getting appointmnts, etc.

 However, beware the ‘professional patient’.
 At our local Conference I met two other ‘Patient Reps’.
 Hoping for a chat, I went over to talk, and was frozen out!
 “How did you manage to get an invitation?”
 They made it obvious they did not welcome anyone else into their cosy back-scratching sessions, and were not going to back me up if I questioned waiting times, or anything else.

 So searching for better care, be prepared to go it alone.
 What I have done might help: –